 For example, humans can experience something called loss aversion, where they have a physical reaction to the thought of losing money.

 The thought of selling stocks at a loss can trigger this emotion, and it can make it hard to sell even when a person logically understands that the money could be better used in another stock or investment.
 We may want to hold onto that investment, hoping that it improves.
+By utilizing services such as auto invest individuals can remove emotions from the equation.
+SoFi lets users set goals and a automated-advisor will automatically diversify, adjust, and rebalance your account.

 On the flip side, knowing when to sell a stock at a gain can be equally as difficult.
 After a stock has a precipitous rise, it can be tough to sell because the inclination is to believe that the stock may continue to rise.